NYS ESSHI program provides service and operating funding for congregate supportive housing across the State.

-In order to be considered homeless an individual must meet one of the following criteria:
+In order to be considered homeless for the purposes of this RFP, an individual must meet one of the following criteria:

-- Un-domiciled person (whether alone or as a member of a family) who is unable to secure permanent and stable housing without special assistance.
-This includes those who are inappropriately housed in an institutional facility and can safely live in the community and those who are at risk of homelessness;
+- be an un-domiciled person (whether alone or as a member of a family) who is unable to secure permanent and stable housing without special assistance.
+This includes those who are inappropriately housed in an institutional facility and can safely live in the community and those young adults, survivors of domestic violence, and individuals with I/DD who are at risk of homelessness;

-- A youth or young adult who left foster care within the prior five years and who was in foster care at or over age 16, and who is without permanent and stable housing;
+- be a youth or young adult who left foster care within the prior five years and who was in foster care at or over age 16, and who is without permanent and stable housing;

-- An adult or young adult reentering the community from incarceration or juvenile justice placement, who was released or discharged, and who is without permanent and stable housing; or
+- be an adult or young adult reentering the community from incarceration or juvenile justice placement, who was released or discharged, and who is without permanent and stable housing; or

-- A young adult between the ages of 18 and 25 without a permanent residence, including those aging out of a residential school for individuals with an intellectual or developmental disability.
+- be a young adult between the ages of 18 and 25 years of age without a permanent residence, including those aging out of a residential school for individuals with an intellectual or developmental disability.

-This funding opportunity is only open to not for-profit organizations that are properly incorporated or organized under the laws of New York with experience in providing services and housing to individuals, families and/or youth experiencing or at risk of homelessness.
+This funding opportunity is only open to nonprofit organizations with experience in providing housing services to individuals, families and/or youth experiencing or at risk of homelessness.

 Up to $25,000 in services and operating funding is available annually for each qualifying individual.
-The State anticipates providing an inflationary adjustment in subsequent years, subject to available appropriations for and/or statutory authorization of such increases.
+The State anticipates providing an inflationary adjustment in subsequent years, subject to available appropriations.

 The term of the contract will be five years.
 ESSHI contracts are renewable for five-year terms, subject to the availability of State funding, once awarded.